 Vegetable gardening is all about finding the right balance of sun, water, fertilizer, and, perhaps most importantly, soil.
-Not soil is are created equal, however.
+Not all soil is created equal, however.
 Whether acidic or alkaline, the right gardening soil is almost always going to contain a host of nutrients to help bolster the strength of your plants or veggies.
-In the end, the recipe for the best soil for vegetable gardens is all about understanding the basics behind what works and what does not.
+In the end, finding the best soil for vegetable gardens is all about understanding the basics behind what works and what does not.

 When it comes to vegetables, each one seems to have a different soil preference, which makes it difficult to generalize any one type of soil as “the best.”
 Nevertheless, there are certain soil properties that delineate it as either fallow or arable.
 According to Gardening Know How, good soil should contain organic matter and a combination of nitrogen, phosphorous, and potassium.